cover image - Stroke, 7th Edition

 78. Decompressive Craniectomy for Infarction and Hemorrhage

-• James C. Grotta, MD, Director, Stroke Program, Memorial Hermann - Texas Medical Center; Professor of Neurology; Chairman, Department of Neurology, University of Texas Medical School at Houston, Houston, TX, USA., Gregory W Albers, MD, Director, Stanford Stroke Center; Coyote Foundation Professor of Neurology and Neurological Sciences, Joseph P Broderick, MD, Director of the Greater Cincinnati-Northern Kentucky Stroke Team; Professor and Chairman, University of Cincinnati, Department of Neurology and Rehabilitation Medicine, Cincinnati, OH, Scott E Kasner, MD, MSCE, FRCP, Professor of Neurology at the Hospital of the University of Pennsylvania, Philadelphia, PA, Eng H. Lo, PhD, Professor of Neurology and Radiology, Harvard Medical School, Research Staff, Mass General Hospital, Massachusetts General Hospital, Neuroprotection Research Lab, Charlestown, MA, USA, Ralph L Sacco, MD MS FAHA FAAN, Olemberg Chair of Neurology and Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurological Surgery, University of Miami Miller School of Medicine, Miami, FL, Lawrence KS Wong, MD, FRCP, Mok Hing Yiu Professor of Medicine, Chief of Neurology, Departments of Medicine and Therapeutics, Chinese University of Hong Kong, Prince of Wales Hospital, Hong Kong, PR China and Arthur L. Day
+• James C. Grotta, MD, Director, Stroke Program, Memorial Hermann - Texas Medical Center; Professor of Neurology; Chairman, Department of Neurology, University of Texas Medical School at Houston, Houston, TX, USA, Gregory W. Albers, MD, Director, Stanford Stroke Center; Coyote Foundation Professor of Neurology and Neurological Sciences, USA, Joseph P. Broderick, MD, Director of the Greater Cincinnati-Northern Kentucky Stroke Team; Professor and Chairman, University of Cincinnati, Department of Neurology and Rehabilitation Medicine, Cincinnati, OH, USA, Scott E. Kasner, MD, MSCE, FRCP, Professor of Neurology, Hospital of the University of Pennsylvania, Philadelphia, PA, USA, Eng H. Lo, PhD, Professor of Neurology and Radiology, Harvard Medical School, Research Staff, Mass General Hospital, Massachusetts General Hospital, Neuroprotection Research Lab, Charlestown, MA, USA, Ralph L Sacco, MD MS FAHA FAAN, Olemberg Chair of Neurology and Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurological Surgery, University of Miami Miller School of Medicine, Miami, FL, Lawrence KS Wong, MD, FRCP, Mok Hing Yiu Professor of Medicine, Chief of Neurology, Departments of Medicine and Therapeutics, Chinese University of Hong Kong, Prince of Wales Hospital, Hong Kong, PR China and Arthur L. Day